Burial Insurance Cost for 73 Year Olds: FAQs + 2023 Update

-Additionally, many burial insurance companies offer additional benefits such as accelerated death benefit riders, depending on the plan chosen.
+Many burial insurance companies also offer additional benefits such as accelerated death benefit riders, depending on the plan chosen.

 Be sure to read all terms and conditions before signing up so that you understand exactly what is covered under each policy option available.

 Key Takeaway: Factors such as gender, health history and coverage amount affect the cost of a policy.

 Pros and Cons of Buying Burial Insurance at Age 73